The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 - Great Catch

 Certificates can be requested at any Fan Accommodation location on Game Days.
 There is no cost to our Guests for these certificates.
-If you have a group of 10 or more please call ahead and we will have them ready for you at Fan Accommodations.
+If you have a group of 10 or more please call 513-765-7000 prior to the game date and we will have them ready for you at Fan Accommodations.

-Free charging stations for mobile phones and tablets are available at the Reds Connect Zone in the ballpark, located on the main concourse behind section 110.
-A limited amount are also available behind Section 127, inside the FOX Sports Ohio Champions Club, and inside the Handlebar.
+Free charging stations for mobile phones and tablets are available at the Reds Connect Zone sponsored by The University of Cincinnati in the ballpark, located on the main concourse behind section 110.
+A limited amount are also available behind Section 127, inside the FOX Sports Club, and inside the Handlebar at the Riverfront Club presented by JACK Casino.

 Club Cambria Super Suite